-Martial Arts practitioners can break wood and concrete blocks with their bare hands, arms and feet but when a contractor begins to build a house of stone and wood, he hires people regardless of their Martial Arts training?
-Technically, our body has what is needed to do the task but we reject that and choose to use auxiliary means.
-It's commonly agreed that the axe and masonry saw are the proper tools because they allow us to work outside of our physiological limitations and within measurable tolerances of efficiency.
+Martial Arts practitioners can break wood and concrete blocks with their bare hands, arms and feet.
+Why is it that when a contractor begins to build a house of stone and wood, he hires people regardless of their Martial Arts training?

 On the flip side, the study of micro-cell biology relies on auxiliary tools.
 A microscope and telescope are similar in that they extend our limitations to observe distance, be it nanometers or lightyears, we have no inherent physical ability to magnify our eyes.
 Even with the most powerful optic tools, our ability to discover/ observe nuances is a result of our perception.

 This blog is centered around the word nuance and the presence of subtleties in our lives and in the objects we design and use.
-By seeking out these minute details in our natural and constructed environments I aim to add value, appreciation, and delight to our lives.
+By seeking out these minute details in our natural and constructed environments I aim to add value, appreciation, and intrigue people.

 What is 'nuance' and what does it mean?